Higher symplectic capacities: Geometric constraints and augmentations

 As observed in \cite{enumerating}, we can combine multibranched tangency constraints at several different points to produce various constraints at a single point.
 For simplicity, we restrict to the case of dimension four.
 The starting point is the following heuristic, which appears in the work \cite{Gathmann_GW_of_blowups} of Gathmann.
 Given an index zero curve satisfying point constraints at $q$ and $p$, consider what happens as we vary the locations of the point constraints such that $q$ approaches $p$ along some tangent vector $v$ to $p$.
 If the marked points in the domain stay separated during the deformation, the limit should be a curve with two marked points which both map to $p_1$, and we can interpret this as a curve with a node at $p$.
 On the other hand, if the marked points collide in the domain, the result is a curve with a single marked point mapping to $p$, where it is tangent to the complexification of $v$.
 Gathmann makes this precise with the following formula for curves in $\CP^2$:

 where the symbol $-$ is a shorthand for any additional constraints not involving $q$ or $p$.
 Note that the last term can also be written as $2\gw_{\wt{\CP}^2,A-\mathcal{E}}$.

 Using the formulation from the previous subsection, we can make the process of pushing points together precise by surrounding two small skinny ellipsoidal neighborhoods $V_1,V_2$ by another such neighborhood $V$, and then stretching the neck along the boundary of $V$.
 In the example above with two point constraints $q \in V_1$ and $p \in V_2$, we start with a curve with an $\alpha_1$ negative end on each of $\bdy V_1,\bdy V_2$.
-After neck-stretching, in the cobordism $V \setminus (V_1 \cup V_2)$ there are two possibities: \begin{itemize} \item a union of two cylinders, one with an $\alpha_1$ positive end on $\bdy V$ and a negative end on $\bdy V_1$ and one with an $\alpha_1$ positive end on $\bdy V$ and a negative end on $\bdy V_2$. \item a pair of pants with one $\alpha_2$ positive end on $\bdy V$ and an $\alpha_1$ negative end on each of $\bdy V_1,\bdy V_2$. \end{itemize} Looking at the remaining part of the curve in $\CP^2 \setminus V$, the first situation corresponds precisely to $\gw_{\CP^2,A}\lll \T p \rrr$, while the second situation corresponds precisely to $\gw_{\CP^2,A}\lll p,p\rrr$.
+After neck stretching, in the cobordism $V \setminus (V_1 \cup V_2)$ there are two possibilities: \begin{itemize} \item a union of two cylinders, one with an $\alpha_1$ positive end on $\bdy V$ and a negative end on $\bdy V_1$ and one with an $\alpha_1$ positive end on $\bdy V$ and a negative end on $\bdy V_2$. \item a pair of pants with one $\alpha_2$ positive end on $\bdy V$ and an $\alpha_1$ negative end on each of $\bdy V_1,\bdy V_2$. \end{itemize} Looking at the remaining part of the curve in $\CP^2 \setminus V$, the first situation corresponds precisely to $\gw_{\CP^2,A}\lll \T p \rrr$, while the second situation corresponds precisely to $\gw_{\CP^2,A}\lll p,p\rrr$.\footnote{Strictly speaking this decomposition only holds virtually, as on the level of $J$-holomorphic moduli spaces the pair of pants is actually represented by a two level building.
+Nevertheless, one can show using obstruction bundle gluing techniques that it behaves as a unique pair of pants for the purposes of \eqref{eq:gathmann}, and similarly for \eqref{eq:ppt} below; see \cite[\S4.2]{enumerating} for details.}

 In general, given constraints at two distinct points $q,p \in M$, we can push them together as above by surrounding $V_1 \cup V_2$ by $V$ and stretching the neck.
-By studying curves in the symplectic cobordism $V \setminus (V_1 \cup V_2)$, we get the following outcome (the details will appear in \cite{enumerating}): \begin{thm}[``pushing points together''] If $(M^4,\beta)$ is a closed four-dimensional symplectic manifold, we have the following equality:
+By studying curves in the symplectic cobordism $V \setminus (V_1 \cup V_2)$, we get the following outcome (the details appear in \cite{enumerating}): \begin{thm}[``pushing points together''] If $(M^4,\beta)$ is a closed four-dimensional symplectic manifold, we have the following equality:

 Similarly, if $(X^4,\omega)$ is a four-dimensional symplectic filling, we have the following $\Li$ homotopy:

 \end{thm}